 Marcus Mitchell is a Senior Engineering Director at Google.
 He works on software to automate Google’s supply chains for building data centers, consumer electronics, and more.
 He previously worked on Google Checkout, Google Wallet, Google.org, and search personalization.
 He is also on the board of All Star Code and works on Google initiatives to increase diversity in the tech industry.
 He received his undergraduate degree in engineering from Harvard and his PhD from Caltech.

-Derek Jean-Baptiste, President
+Derek Jean-Baptiste, Chairman

 Managing Director, Technology Division, JP Morgan Chase & Co.